 The illustration above is an effort to begin the process of illustrating the many variations (limitless?) of this tracking concept in 3D motion to allow trackers and students to watch the formation of this aspect of the track.

-The Idea: Illustrate the movements of the substrate (in this case dry-ish sand) as the wave is generated by a foot moving at a slow walking pace.
+The Idea: Illustrate the movements of the substrate (in this case dry-ish sand) as waves are generated by a foot moving at a slow walking pace.

 The wave can be an obvious or subtle track feature.
 Two waves made by the same foot with the same energy and intent, can look quite different, for example if one is made on damp sand , and the other in dry sand.

 A wave has a least two phases …

 The first-phase wave begins at the point where the heel contacts the ground, as the substrate begins responding to the movement of the incoming foot.
-This phase surges forwards just ahead of the initial contact between the sole of the foot and the ground, until the ball lands, and the toes have reached the ground.
+This phase surges forwards as the initial contact between the sole of the foot and the ground progresses until the ball lands and the toes reach the ground.
 At this point all weight is on the foot and the first-phase wave is complete.

 The second-phase wave begins as the heel starts to lift and weight begins concentrating on the reducing surface area where the bottom of the foot contacts the substrate.
-This continues as the foot rolls up onto the ball, and while the step changes to the push against the ground used to maintain forward motion.
-This push starts or keeps the foot and body moving forward while in equal and opposite reaction the new wave begins moving rearwards.
+This continues as the foot rolls up onto the ball, and while the foot continues rotating to maintain forward motion.

 After the foot leaves and everything settles down, the final form of the wave remains.
 This final form is an indicator of how much energy was exerted to keep the body moving and where that push aimed the body.